benjaminrall/connect-four-ai/README.md

 ## Demos

 This repository contains two playable demos to showcase the engine's capabilities:
-- **Web Demo**: A fully interactive demo built with WebAssembly.
-You can play against the AI, analyse positions, and see the solver in action.
+- **Web Demo**: An interactive demo built using simple HTML and JavaScript.
+You can play against varying AI difficulties, analyse positions, and see the solver in action.
   - [View Live Demo](https://benjaminrall.github.io/connect-four-ai)
   - [View Source (`./web-demo`)](./web-demo)
 - **Python Demo**: A simple Connect Four implementation built with Pygame.